 Learning how to tie the knots for woven wraps or use these wraps at all can be more difficult than using some other types of carrier.

-Mei tais are Asian-style carriers consisting of a shaped piece of fabric (usually a square or a rectangle) with four straps.
-One set of straps is tied around the parent’s waist and the other around their shoulders, the fabric forming a pocket for the baby.
-They can be worn on the front, hip and back.
+They might sound like a type of cocktail but they are in fact Asian-style baby carriers.
+They are made of what is usually a square or rectangle of fabric with four straps.
+One set of straps is tied around the wearer’s waist and the other over their shoulders.
+The fabric forms a pocket for the baby.

 Soft structured carriers (SSCs)